What is an Operculectomy?

 Operculitis is the technical name for an inflamed operculum, or flap of gum tissue associated with an erupting tooth.
 It may even be called a pericoronitis which means inflammation of the gum tissue around the clinical crown (the part of the tooth that can be seen in the mouth).
 But it still requires the operculectomy treatment in most cases.
-This can easily and quickly be performed by using a scalpel, a laser, or electrosurgery.
+Your dentist can easily and quickly do it using a scalpel, a laser, or electrosurgery.
 It is basically pain-free and only requires a very small amount of anesthetic.
 This condition is mostly found in young adults when they have wisdom teeth beginning to erupt, actually mostly between the ages of 17 and 23.

 As soon as the patient realizes that he may have operculitis, he must make certain that the area beneath the gum flap does not trap bacteria and food debris.
-Vigorous rinsing with warm salt water may be used to help dislodge those items.
+The patient can perform vigorous rinsing with warm salt water to help dislodge those items.
 If this is not done, swelling of the tissue occurs and discomfort results, as does a foul odor, and chewing food becomes uncomfortable.
 Failure to properly cleanse the area by removing the debris can also lead to decay.